rust-lang/book/src/appendix-04-useful-development-tools.md

 ### Fix Your Code with `rustfix`

-The rustfix tool is included with Rust installations and can automatically fix some compiler warnings.
-If you’ve written code in Rust, you’ve probably seen compiler warnings.
+The rustfix tool is included with Rust installations and can automatically fix compiler warnings that have one way to correct the problem that’s likely what you want.
+It’s likely you’ve seen compiler warnings before.
 For example, consider this code:

 <span class="filename">Filename: src/main.rs</span>